This Is Not That: Worship

 Fast forward.

-We’ve just baptized it with guitars and lighting rigs, or robes and candles.
+Modern worship has the same problem.
+It’s just baptized with guitars and lighting rigs, or robes and candles.

 Still us trying to conjure something that’s already true.